Keep track of Apple's retail stores worldwide

-Apple has announced that its store at The Oaks shopping mall in Thousand Oaks, California, which first opened on October 29, 2005, closed for next-generation design renovations on Sunday, March 13, 2016.
+Apple announced that its store at The Oaks shopping mall in Thousand Oaks, California, which first opened on October 29, 2005, closed for next-generation design renovations on Sunday, March 13, 2016.
+The renovated store will have double the square footage.
 Apple recommends that customers visit the nearby Apple Store in Simi Valley.

 In February 2016, MacRumors received detailed blueprints outlining Apple's plans to relocate its existing The Fashion Mall at Keynote retail store into a larger 10,800-square-foot space inside the shopping mall in Indianapolis, Indiana.

 The new store will be located just two units down the hall from Apple's existing location in the mall.
 Apple will likely keep its existing store open while it renovates the new space to match the look of its next-generation store layout.
 The timeline for the project remains unknown.